Mugambi-Ian/Vote/README.md

 ![image](https://drive.google.com/uc?export=view&id=1aZhXylX-gQeKW4Ft0jewPPPyLbsqvx3o)
 4. In the event that the email domain isn't the specified school domain, the app returns an error.
 ![image](https://drive.google.com/uc?export=view&id=1HijeYh18IvcEf8I6ick_9LplyOwomomh)
-5. If the user email is valid the user is then required to scan the bar code on the back of their id for human verification.
+5. If the user email is valid the user is then required to scan the barcode on the back of their id for human verification.
 ![image](https://drive.google.com/uc?export=view&id=1Uj0TfPZW_bEOrsKAnJ8eYtMpfZ8iLvvh)
 6. If this is the user's first election the user will be required to set up a voters passkey.
 This key can only be changed from the election office.
 ![image](https://drive.google.com/uc?export=view&id=17JWWu8_GR_nLQC6GhkaUdJ5JAiIQTpzb)